Aimpoint-Digital/apd-native-apps-public/cloudpahl/README.md

-# Welcome to CloudPAHL, A Snowflake Health Check App by Aimpoint Digital!
+# Introducing CloudPAHL, A Snowflake Health Check App by Aimpoint Digital

 ### APP DETAILS
 **The purpose of the CloudPAHL application is to allow administrators & super users to explore, understand, and optimize their Snowflake account usage.** \